 - Loosening of an implant or a replaced tooth

 Dental implants have several disadvantages compared to other methods of replacing lost teeth.
 They include:

-1. They’re expensive.
+They’re expensive.
 An implant costs far more than a dental bridge or denture. one implant may cost up to $5000 (and your insurance might not buy it).
-However, an implant usually lasts longer than other tooth-replacement methods.
+However, an implant usually lasts longer than other tooth replacement methods.

-3. They require an enormous commitment.
-From your first office visit to the day, your implant is finally completed can take up to nine months, consistent with the Academy of General Dentistry. you’ll get to visit your dentist a variety of times along the way.
+They require an enormous commitment.
+From your first office visit to the day, your implant is finally completed can take up to nine months, consistent with the Academy of General Dentistry.

 The reason for this is often your dental implants (like your teeth) got to withstand tons of pressure during biting and chewing. they have to feel comfortable and natural while eating and be ready to manage bite pressure.

 Implant corrosion is what happens when your dental implants start to wear away over time.
 This is often not very comfortable and typically is a sign that your implant must get replaced.